Electrical systems in recreational vehicles (RVs) are more sophisticated than in standard vehicles. Two 12V systems and one 120V system are available.

-However, the term “inverter” refers to a different equipment that performs the opposite: it transforms DC electricity to AC current for other appliances such as your television.
+However, the term “inverter” refers to a different piece of equipment that performs the opposite: it transforms DC electricity into AC current for other appliances, such as your television.

 The output of your 12-volt converter is typically routed through two 30-amp fuses that power the 12-volt fuse panel.
 It then feeds into all of the slides, switches, lights, and so forth.